 Alternatively, divide into teams before playing.
 Each player takes turns pantomiming for their teammates.
 The first team to guess the word is allocated a point.
 The team with the most points at the end of the game wins.

 This post forms part of the Christmas Sensory Play Series!
 I have connected with some of my favourite play bloggers and we’ll be bringing you festive play ideas related to each of the five senses suitable for children of all different ages.
-This week we are all sharing SIGHT or SEEING related sensory play ideas.
-Their great ideas will be shared on each of their blogs today;
+Check out these great ideas;

 - Cathy of Nurturestore: LOVE Cathy’s simple ideas for decorating cardboard trees and making them into a matching game.
 FUN!